 Cholesterol Lowering Foods

-With so many food choices today we seriously need to become informed on the consequences of our choices.
+Becoming aware of what cholesterol lowering foods are available is so important with the many food choices we have today.
+We seriously need to become informed on the consequences of our choices of which foods we choose to eat.
 With our amazing supermarkets it is so easy to choose foods that are fast, easy to

-prepare and eat, not only lacking the nutrition that we need but often causing many problems
+prepare and eat, which are not only lacking the nutrition that we need but often causing many problems

 with our health.

 When high cholesterol is your problem you need to find foods that will help

 lower the LDL "bad" cholesterol and raise the HDL "good" cholesterol.

 Some foods that are shown to reduce cholesterol are:

 - Beans, especially red kidney beans and lima beans - are high in fiber and low in fat.